 Special features of the attraction include a 4D extreme motion ride, 3 story indoor ropes challenge course, and a nightly magic comedy dinner show.
 Get tickets deals here.

-34. Andretti Indoor Karting: This pay as you go indoor karting offers other attractions including a zipline too.
+This pay as you go indoor karting offers other attractions including a zipline too.
+Skip the line tickets for Andretti are available here.
 The youngest drivers must reach 48″ tall.
 The Zip wire is also 48″ minimum height requirement, whereas the laser tag is 42″.
 Another option to add to your list of rainy day activities in Orlando.

 35. Experience the art of Magic at The Great Magic Hall